shiroyapravin/Sigma_Web_Development_by-CodeWithHarry/README.md

 ## Video 35
 - **More on CSS Selectors** : there many ways to use selectors

+## Video 36
+- Solution video of Exercise No. 4

 ### CMD lines to push it on GitHub
 git status              --> to check <br>
 git add .               --> to add all files <br>